nate-berman/vba-challenge/README.md

 #Instructions

-Create a script that will loop through all the stocks for one year and output the following information.
+Create a script that will loop through all the stocks for one year and output the following information:

   *The ticker symbol.